tokamak-network/darius-tutorial/cross-dom-comm/README.md

 In that case you'll see the wrong greeting when you call the `Greeter` contract.
 However, you can still verify your controller works in one of these ways:

-- Find the transaction on either [Goerli Etherscan](https://goerli.etherscan.io/address/0x7fA4D972bB15B71358da2D937E4A830A9084cf2e#internaltx) or [Tokamak Goerli BlockScount](https://goerli.explorer.tokamak.network/address/0xDe6b80f4700C2148Ba2aF81640a23E153C007C7F/internal-transactions#address-tabs).
+- Find the transaction on either [Goerli Etherscan](https://goerli.etherscan.io/address/0x7fA4D972bB15B71358da2D937E4A830A9084cf2e#internaltx) or [Darius Block Explorer](https://goerli.explorer.tokamak.network/address/0xDe6b80f4700C2148Ba2aF81640a23E153C007C7F/internal-transactions#address-tabs).
   In either case, it will be an internal transaction because the contract called directly is the cross domain messenger.
 - Just try again.
 :::